 - Post Exploitation

-Once the full attack surface of a web application has been mapped, Nettitude proceed to probe for vulnerabilities.
+Once the full attack surface of a web application has been mapped, Nettitude will proceed to probe for vulnerabilities.

 It is important for each web application penetration test to result in clear and actionable output.
-Nettitude delivers a management report and a technical report at the end of each engagement.
+Nettitude will deliver a management report and a technical report at the end of each engagement.
 The management report is designed to be consumed by a business audience and describes the engagement in terms of risk.
 The technical report is typically a longer document that describes each of the findings in detail, along with appropriate remedial advice.
 These reports are subjected to a rigorous quality assurance process before final delivery.

-At the request of the client ahead of the engagement, Nettitude can tailor the web application penetration testing output in a multitude of ways to meet organisation specific requirements.
+At the request of the client ahead of the engagement, Nettitude can tailor the web application penetration testing output in a multitude of ways to meet organisation-specific requirements.